goloobab/Weather-Dashboard/README.md

 This project is a Weather Dashboard written and developed using Javascript/jQuery, Html and bootsrap.
 With the help of the Openweather API.
 The user will be able to enter a city name of there choice and on clicking the search button the current weather statsitics will be presented along with a 5 day weather forecast of the same city.
 History will be stored for the Recent 9 cities search for and buttons present for easy navigation.

-##
-AS A traveler
-I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly

 ## Task
 Building a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.